-155 Landinfo, 'Iraq: Baghdad - the security situation as of February 2015', 13 February 2015,

-- enter to have local guarantors, the restrictions in practice discriminate against Sunni Arabs.'156 - 8.2.4 The source, quoting Sabah Karhout, an Anbar Provincial Council member, wrote that the 'provincial authorities only allow displaced people to enter if they can present a local resident as a guarantor, or sponsor, at the entry checkpoints.'
+- 8.2.2 A Landinfo report of February 2015, quoting the International Displacement Monitoring Centre (IDMC), wrote that 'restrictions have generally become more frequently imposed by the various provinces, but for Baghdad's part, they don't have information about the duration of the restrictions.
+Apart from this we know little about the effective dates and who are included in the restrictions.'153 - 8.2.3 An article from Human Rights Watch (HRW), dated 30 May 2015, reported that since April 2015 the government imposed restrictions on entry to Baghdad and Babil, affecting just under 200,000 people, and that the KRI also imposed restrictions.
+The source commented: 'By requiring those who enter to have local guarantors, the restrictions in practice discriminate against Sunni Arabs.'154 - 8.2.4 The source, quoting Sabah Karhout, an Anbar Provincial Council member, wrote that the 'provincial authorities only allow displaced people to enter if they can present a local resident as a guarantor, or sponsor, at the entry checkpoints.'
 The article continued:

 'One guarantor, who has to personally come to the entry crossing, can vouch for up to four families, the security forces told them.
-One showed Human Rights Watch a copy of a guarantee - a post-it sticker with a faded Iraqi Army stamp, the handwritten name of the head of the family entering, the number of accompanying family members, and a signature by an army officer, but not the name of the guarantor, which is entered into an electronic database.'157
+One showed Human Rights Watch a copy of a guarantee - a post-it sticker with a faded Iraqi Army stamp, the handwritten name of the head of the family entering, the number of accompanying family members, and a signature by an army officer, but not the name of the guarantor, which is entered into an electronic database.'155

-- 8.2.5 The source wrote that when Daesh captured Ramadi in May 2015 Baghdad authorities closed the bridge into the city, even for those with a sponsor, although they reinstated the sponsorship system a few days later.
-158 - 8.2.6 The source added: - 'According to the UN Guiding Principles on Internal Displacement, internally displaced persons have "the right to seek safety in another part of the country" and "to be protected against forcible return to or resettlement in any place where their life, safety, liberty and/or health would be at risk."
-On May 15 [2015], Chaloka Beyani, the United Nations special rapporteur on the human rights of internally displaced persons, concluded a visit to Iraq, saying that he was disturbed by "reports of IDPs being barred entry" to Baghdad and other areas "on the basis of their identity," and "deeply concern[ed]" about guarantor requirements.159 - 8.2.7 In May 2015, William Spindler of the UNHCR said: 'Displaced civilians still face serious obstacles at various checkpoints out of Anbar into neighbouring provinces, as local authorities impose restrictions', adding that Babil and Kerbala governorates were closed to displaced people from Anbar.
-The source also said: 'Onerous requirements for other documentation has also been a concern.
-UNHCR's partners have spent days helping 600 vulnerable people many with serious medical conditions or living with disability get access to Baghdad governorate.'
+- 8.2.5 The source wrote that when Daesh captured Ramadi in May 2015 Baghdad authorities closed the bridge into the city, even for those with a sponsor, although they reinstated the sponsorship system a few days later.156 - 8.2.6 The source added:

+'According to the UN Guiding Principles on Internal Displacement, internally displaced persons have "the right to seek safety in another part of the country" and "to be protected against forcible return to or resettlement in any place where their life, safety, liberty and/or health would be at risk."
+On May 15 [2015], Chaloka Beyani, the United Nations special rapporteur on the human rights of internally displaced persons, concluded a visit to Iraq, saying that he was disturbed by "reports of IDPs being barred entry" to Baghdad and other areas "on the basis of their identity," and "deeply concern[ed]" about guarantor requirements.157